 - Cook the meatballs, turning until all sides are browned and they are cooked completely through.
 Remove from the frying pan and transfer to a plate (cover with aluminum foil, or transfer to a bowl with a lid - keep the meatballs covered so they retain their moisture).

-- Melt the remaining 4 Tbsp of butter and add the all-purpose flour, whisking the flour mixture while the liquids are added.
+- Reduce heat to medium and melt the remaining 4 tablespoon of butter and add the all-purpose flour, whisking the flour mixture while the liquids are added.
 Add the beef broth in small amounts, whisking into the pan drippings and flour mixture until all of the beef broth is added and the gravy is smooth.

 - Whisk in the heavy cream, then the coarse ground Dijon mustard and Worcestershire sauce.
 Add salt and pepper, if needed.
 Finally, add the lingonberry jam (or fresh lingonberries - cranberries have a similar taste and can work almost as well) and whisk to combine.